7hekaka/newcytosim/doc/main/faq.md

 	    }
 	}

-The axial stiffness is ‘infinite’ in cytosim, and that kind of built-in.
+The axial stiffness is `infinite` in cytosim, and that kind of built-in.
 It would be much more work to change.
 </details>